DevXplorerGirish/devxplorergirish.github.io/_posts/2025-10-03-fifth-post.md

 <!-- success warning error note -->
 {: .box-success}
-**Predator AI** is a prototype game developed in Unreal Engine, showcasing advanced enemy AI systems.
-The project highlights intelligent enemy behaviors such as patrolling, chasing, and attacking the player, with decision-making systems implemented in C++ and refined using Blueprints for flexibility and iteration.
+**Operation Extraction** is a high-intensity rescue mission game built in Unreal Engine, where players must infiltrate enemy territory and rescue a hostage within a strict time limit.
+The game emphasizes tactical combat, intelligent AI systems, and time-based mission challenges that test both precision and strategy.
+The enemy soldiers are powered by Behavior Trees and Blackboard Systems, enabling them to patrol, investigate, take cover, and coordinate attacks dynamically.
+Players engage in realistic gunfights where every second counts, balancing stealth and aggression to complete objectives under pressure.

 ### Key Features